“Wonderful wilderness retreat between Cape Town and the Garden Route, with pristine beaches, whale-watching and horse riding”

 - Bicycles Available

-Grootbos is 2 lodges in one; each has its own decorative style, as well as its own restaurant and pool area.
+Grootbos is two lodges in one; each has its own decorative style, as well as its own restaurant and pool area.

 The original Garden Lodge suites are wooden mini-cottages hidden amongst the milkwood trees, and part-raised above the ground so you can see through rustling branches to the sea.
-The One-Bedroom Classic Suites have a sitting room, a shower room and an outdoor deck with slatted chairs and sunloungers.
+The One-Bedroom Luxury Suites have a sitting room, a shower room and an outdoor deck or small garden area with slatted chairs and sunloungers.
 Half-glassed walls keep the interiors bright and sunny, and allow you to bird-watch from the lounge.
-Fittings are modern and functional: twin washbasins, heated towel rails, extra-long beds, electric kettles and a wood-burning stove for winter stays.
-The One-Bedroom Luxury Suites have the added bonus of a bathtub and a small garden area.
-A few traditional touches have been included such as mahogany bowls holding enormous ostrich eggs, but overall the feeling is what you might call contemporary chalet style.
-There are also 3 Two-Bedroom Luxury Suites; considerably larger at 120 sq.m and each with 2 ensuite bathrooms.
+Fittings are modern: twin washbasins, heated towel rails, extra-long beds, electric kettles and a wood-burning stove for winter stays.
+Some have the added bonus of a bathtub.
+A few traditional touches have been included such as mahogany bowls holding enormous ostrich eggs, overall the feeling is contemporary chalet style.
+There are also 4 Two-Bedroom Luxury Suites; considerably larger at 120 sq.m and each with 2 ensuite bathrooms.

 If you like stylish design, then book one of the 16 One-Bedroom Luxury Suites in the newer Forest Lodge.
 Expect clean white walls, spotlit eaves and chunky wooden furniture with a white-red colour scheme.
 There's a living room which opens onto a private wooden deck with sweeping views across the fynbos gardens.
 Bedrooms boast extra-length beds with down duvets, heated blankets and cotton linen; airy bathrooms have either a bathtub/shower or a double shower.
 There are also 2 Honeymoon Suites with private plunge pools.